microsoft/pxt/common-docs/faq.md

 When you share a project it's saved to the public cloud for MakeCode.
 Anyone can see your project if they have it's shared URL.

+## What are some addtional ways I can share projects with teachers and friends? #share-options

+* Use the share button to publish your project to the MakeCode cloud.
+You can send the share URL that's created to anyone.
+* The share URL can be pasted into a OneNote page or inserted as an embedded link on a website.
+In some cases, the link will be automatically expanded into a read-only editor view of your project.
+* You can save the project and copy it to a class website or to an approved location on class or school network.
+* You can copy code from and paste code into the JavaScript view of the editor.
+This let's you move code between MakeCode and other applications on your computer or device.

 Can't find your question?
 Pleae see our [support](/support) page.